CHGLongStone/sepher-ehben/docs/corpus/_Aphorisms/Framing-Perspective.md

   https://medium.com//@jasonmedland/sepher-ehben-aphorisms-framing-perspective-eda74ab5e673
 ---

+# Sepher Ehben: Aphorisms — Framing Perspective

+Many esoteric axioms are actually "litmus tests" of perspective testing the apprehension and comprehension of the initiate.

 Many esoteric axioms are actually "litmus tests" of perspective testing the apprehension and comprehension of the initiate.

 The deeper mysteries have long known the dangers of pearls before swine and sharp tools in the grasp of dull minds.